 - Limit 6 largemouth or smallmouth bass (a combined total), only 1 may be over 12 inches. - No limit on northern pike.
-Anglers must not release any northern pike they catch.
-All northern pike must be immediately killed. - All suckers must be immediately released.
+Anglers must release any tagged northern pike they catch.
+All untagged northern pike must be immediately killed. - All suckers must be immediately released.

-Utah Lake tributaries, Utah County

-(a) Including but not limited to tributaries west of I-15: American Fork Creek, Beer Creek, Dry Creek, Hobble Creek, Spanish Fork River, Spring Creek and Spring Run Creek.
+Utah Lake tributaries, Utah County (a) Including but not limited to tributaries west of I-15: American Fork Creek, Beer Creek, Dry Creek, Hobble Creek, Spanish Fork River, Spring